Information for employers

 • a Registered Training Organisation (to develop an agreed Training Plan).

 To employ an apprentice or trainee you must be a registered employer.
-This means that you must be registered with the State Government, Traineeship and Apprenticeship Services.
-A step by step guide on how to employ an apprentice can be found here:
+This means that you must be registered with the South Australian Skills Commission.

 Need assistance?
 We can provide you with information about: